gbbns/gatsby.gbbns.co/src/writing/2018-review.md

 ---
-categories: "personal"
+categories: 'personal'
 tags: [preview, personal]
 published: true
-title: "2018 review"
+title: '2018 review'
 date: 2019-01-22T13:59:50Z
-description: ""
+description: ''
-type: "article"
+type: 'article'
-author: "Chris Gibbons"
+author: 'Chris Gibbons'
-path: "/writing/2018-review"
+path: '/writing/2018-review'
 ---

 ## Goals for 2018

-* Principal FE promotion
+- Principal FE promotion
-* Take at least one holiday, either in the UK or abroad
+- Take at least one holiday, either in the UK or abroad
-* Write more: Aim to publish at least 6 main blog posts in the year, as well as 12 shorter posts in the 'latest notes' section
+- Write more: Aim to publish at least 6 main blog posts in the year, as well as 12 shorter posts in the 'latest notes' section
-* Speak at least once, ideally at one of the following: a local (Manchester) meetup, speak at a (UK) meetup, or speak at a conference
+- Speak at least once, ideally at one of the following: a local (Manchester) meetup, speak at a (UK) meetup, or speak at a conference
-* Keep my website up to date
+- Keep my website up to date
-* Start my bucket list website
+- Start my bucket list website

 Looking at the list of &rsquo;goals&lsquo; that I set myself I&rsquo;m pretty happy, overall, with how things actually panned out.